unitycoders/scripts-guides/website/_posts/2015-07-28-yubikey-neo-pgp.md

 ---
 layout: post
-title: Using YubiKey Neo for PGP keys on Debian
+title: Using YubiKey Neo for PGP keys on Linux
+category: security
+tag: yubikey,openpgp
 ---
 This guide assumes that you have already configured your Yubikey Neo as a smart card with your private keys and a pin.
 By the end of this guide you will have configured the machine to be able to use the Yubikey to decrypt and sign documents on your machine.